 Clean the Affected Area

-The first step is to clean the hot spot thoroughly with water and antiseptic soap.
+First, clean the hot spot thoroughly with water and antiseptic soap.
 You can also use alcohol for sterilization purposes.

 Drain the Blister